The QED four -- photon amplitudes off-shell: part 1: Phenomenological uses of the QED four-photon amplitude

 \section{Phenomenological uses of the QED four-photon amplitude}

-Unfortunately, the cross section according to equation (\ref{lowcross}) behaves like $\omega^6$ at small photon energies, which so far has prevented detection in the optical range \cite{Bernard2000,Bernard2006}, although the development of new high intensity lasers has recently give rise to new proposals of laser experiments \cite{Lundin2006-043821,Tommasini2009-043,Gies2018-036022,Gies2018-076002} for the direct measurement of LBL scattering.
-In a somewhat indirect manner, the photon-photon cross section was finally observed in 2017 at GeV energies in ultra-peripheral heavy-ion collisions at LHC by the ATLAS collaboration \cite{ATLAS2017-852,Vysotsky:2018pgf,CMS2019fhl,ATlAS2019-052001}.
+Unfortunately, the cross section according to equation (\ref{lowcross}) behaves like $\omega^6$ at small photon energies, which so far has prevented detection in the optical range \cite{Bernard2000,Bernard2006}, although the development of new high intensity lasers has recently give rise to new proposals of laser experiments \cite{Lundin2006-043821,Tommasini2009-043,Gies2018-036022,Gies2018-076002,Moulin:2002ya,Gies:2022pla,Gies2021lbl} for the direct measurement of LBL scattering (see also \cite{Fedotov:2022ely} for a contemporary review of QED with intense external fields).
+In a somewhat indirect manner, the photon-photon cross section was finally observed in 2017 at GeV energies in ultra-peripheral heavy-ion collisions at LHC by the ATLAS collaboration \cite{ATLAS2017-852,Vysotsky:2018pgf,CMS2019fhl,ATlAS2019-052001,Schoeffel:2020svx,Krintiras:2022jxa}.
+There is an alternative way by which LBL interactions can be studied using relativistic heavy-ion collision \cite{DEnterria2013-080405,Klusek-Gawenda2016-044907,Ellis:2022uxv}.
+The electromagnetic field strengths of relativistic ions scale with the proton number ($Z$).
+For example, for a lead nucleus (Pb) with $Z=82$ the field can be up to $10^{25}~ {\rm V/m}$, much larger than the Schwinger limit ($E_c\propto 10^{18} V/m$) \cite{Sauter1931-742} above which QED corrections become important.
 Since the computation of the QED contribution to the photon-photon cross section relies only on the QED tree-level vertex and the principles of QFT, its existence was, of course, hardly to be doubted.
 The main purpose of its measurement is thus the exclusion of new physics, that may manifest itself through fundamental or effective non-linear additions to the QED Lagrangian, a subject with a long history going back to the non-linear generalization of classical Maxwell theory proposed by Born-Infeld in 1934 \cite{Born:1934gh}.
 See \cite{Trejo2011,Davila:2013wba} for a computation of the photon-photon scattering cross section combining the effect of the tree-level Born-Infeld term with the QED one-loop process, including the interference term.
-The above measurement by the ATLAS calculation was used by Ellis et. al \cite{Ellis2017-261802} to restrict the range of the free parameter appearing in the Born-Infeld Lagrangian.
+The above measurement by the ATLAS collaboration was used by Ellis et. al \cite{Ellis2017-261802} to restrict the range of the free parameter appearing in the Born-Infeld Lagrangian.
 Probably the most-studied Beyond-the-Standard-Model (BSM) process inducing an effective four-photon vertex is the one shown in Fig. \ref{fig-alp}, involving the exchange of an axion-like particle (ALP).